dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-vs.md

 * Open *libman.json*.
 * Position the caret inside the corresponding `libraries` object literal.
-* Click the light bulb icon that appears in the left margin, and hover over **Check for updates**.
+* Click the light bulb icon that appears in the left margin.
+Hover over **Check for updates**.

 LibMan checks for a library version newer than the version installed.
-The following things can occur:
+The following outcomes can occur:

 * A **No updates found** message is displayed if the latest version is already installed.
 * The latest stable version is displayed if not already installed.

   ![Check for updates context menu option](_static/update-menu-option.png)

-* If a pre-release is available, which is newer than the installed version, the pre-release is displayed too.
+* If a pre-release newer than the installed version is available, the pre-release is displayed.

 To downgrade to an older library version, manually edit the *libman.json* file.
 When the file is saved, the LibMan restore operation removes redundant files from the previous version and adds new and updated files from the new version.